Maximal inequality of Stochastic convolution driven by compensated Poisson random measures in Banach spaces: Introduction

-where $A$ is the infinitesimal generator of the contraction $C_0$- semigroup $S(t)$, $t\geq0$.
-In the last section \ref{sec-main} we present our main results.
-In particular, the maximal inequalities are stated and proved when the $q$-th power, for some $q$, of some equivalent norm on $E$ is of $C^2$ class.
-We first show these inequalities for the exponent $q'\geq q$.
-Then we adapt some ideas from the paper of Ichikawa \cite{[Ichikawa]}, see the proof of Theorem 1, and extend the maximal inequalities to the case of any $q'$ in $(0,\infty)$.
-Thus, roughly speaking, we show that the process $u$ has an $E$-valued c\`adl\`ag modification $\tilde u$ which satisfies the following maximal inequality, see Theorems \ref{theo_1} and \ref{theo_2},
+In section \ref{sec-main} we present our main results.
+In particular, the maximal inequalities are stated and proved when the $q$-th power, for some $q\geq p$, of some equivalent norm on $E$ is of $C^2$ class and its first and second Fr\'{e}chet derivatives are bounded by some constant multiples of $(q-1)$-th power of the norm and $(q-2)$-th power of the norm and $S(t)$, $t\geq 0$ is a $C_0$-contraction semigroup on $E$ with respect to this equivalent norm.
+For the readers convenience let us state this result.

+\begin{theorem} Suppose that $E$ is a real separable Banach space satisfying Assumption \ref{assu-01} and $S(t)$, $t\geq 0$ is a $C_0$ semigroup on $E$ satisfying Assumption \ref{assu-02}.
+In the above described framework, there exists a separable and c\`{a}dl\`{a}g modification $\tilde u$ of the process $u$ defined by formula \eqref{sc-01}.
+Moreover, for every $q^\prime\geq q$, where $p$ and $q$ are the numbers from Assumption \ref{assu-01}, there exists a constant $C$ independent of the process $\xi$, such that for every stopping time $\tau>0$ and every $t>0$,